Meet the Team

 Alice has been working with museums in the Northern Neck since 2007.
 Her work has centered around the historic, cultural and tourism community.
 Now at the Menokin Foundation as the Director of Education and Programs, she develops and creates programs for 4th grade through lifelong learners about the historical, architectural and environmental attributes of this 500 acre conservation classroom.
 Alice is effective in organizing collaborative community relationships with an emphasis on preservation, conservation and embracing new technologies.
 In addition she develops interpretation for exhibit spaces and guided/non-guided tour experiences, assists in event planning, and organizes and oversees work with volunteers and interns.
 She has a diverse work history in interior design, set design and art retail management.

 Alice has a BFA in Sculpture from the Maryland Institute College of Art in Baltimore, and continues to make various types of art, currently in stained glass.
-She is married to an architect: Forrest, has three amazing kids: Kate, Mathilde, and Silas.
-She loves to canoe, camp and drink a glass of wine on the river.
+She is married to an architect: Forrest and has three amazing kids.
+She loves to kayak, camp and drink a glass of wine on the river.

 Prior to starting at Menokin in 2017, Juliana was with the University of North Carolina at Asheville, where she served in the Division of University Advancement.
 Her work at UNC Asheville centered on engaging alumni and community members to help them feel connected to the mission and vision of the university.
 In addition, she previously worked on two local political campaigns where she gained valuable experience in community outreach, relationship building, and advocacy.